tianachau/Portfolio/README.md

 # Sale Insights

 Project descriptions: the project shows sale insights of Atliq Hardware in India.
-The company supplies hardware.
 My goal is to unlock Sales Insights that are not visible before for sales team for decision support & automate them to reduced time spend in data gathering.

 Questions I answered to build dashboar
 1. Revenue by markets.